DHTMLX/docs-diagram/docs/api/diagram_editor/editbar/basic_controls/container.md

 #### Service properties and methods

 :::warning
-Note that it's highly not recommended to redefine the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
+Note that we strongly recommend not redefining the service properties and methods for the default types of controls, since it may cause breaks in their functionality.
 :::

 - `$layout` - (optional) - a callback function that allows setting the structure of a control.
 Returns the configuration of the [Container](https://docs.dhtmlx.com/suite/form/container/) Form control.
 Called with the following parameter: